 Have you felt it?
 A slow economy?
 A dip in traffic?
-Fewer people purchasing from you at craft fairs?
-Less sales coming through your website?
+Fewer sales coming through your website?
 If you have, you’re not alone.
 When the economy takes a nosedive, people alter their spending habits and businesses feel it.

 But that doesn’t mean your handmade business is doomed.
 As with anything in life, you have to roll with the punches and adjust your course.

-Imagine you really wanted a luxury car but couldn’t afford it.
-Would more flyers, more phone calls or more sales pitches encourage you to buy?
+For example, imagine you really wanted a luxury car but couldn’t afford it.
+Would more flyers, more phone calls, or more sales pitches encourage you to buy?
 No!
 You can’t afford it.
 End of story.
 No sale no matter how good the salesman is.

 When the economy is slow, making sales isn’t about turning up the heat on what you’re currently doing.
 It’s about changing your tactics.

 For example, if instead of pushing the same luxury car, the salesman told you about affordable leasing options, used vehicles on the lot, the amazing trade-in deals they had, or showed you different models that were more affordable, you may start to show interest and considering buying a car.